 Shutting down worker 3

-You may see a different ordering of workers and messages printed.
-We can see how this works from the messages: workers zero and three got the first two requests, and then on the third request the server stopped accepting connections.
+You might see a different ordering of workers and messages printed.
+We can see how this code works from the messages: workers zero and three got the first two requests, and then on the third request the server stopped accepting connections.
 When the ThreadPool goes out of scope at the end of main, its Drop implementation kicks in, and the pool tells all workers to terminate.
 The workers each print a message when they see the terminate message, and then the thread pool calls join to shut down each worker thread.

-One interesting aspect of this particular execution: notice that the ThreadPool sent the terminate messages down the channel, and before any worker received the messages, we tried to join worker 0.
-Worker 0 had not yet gotten the terminate message, so the main thread blocked waiting for worker 0 to finish.
+Notice one interesting aspect of this particular execution: the ThreadPool sent the terminate messages down the channel, and before any worker received the messages, we tried to join worker 0.
+Worker 0 had not yet received the terminate message, so the main thread blocked waiting for worker 0 to finish.
 In the meantime, each of the workers received the termination messages.
-Once worker 0 finished, the main thread waited for the rest of the workers to finish, and they had all received the termination message and were able to shut down at that point.
+When worker 0 finished, the main thread waited for the rest of the workers to finish.
+At that point, they had all received the termination message and were able to shut down.

 Congrats!
-We have now completed our project, and we have a basic web server that uses a thread pool to respond asynchronously.
+We’ve now completed our project; we have a basic web server that uses a thread pool to respond asynchronously.
 We’re able to perform a graceful shutdown of the server, which cleans up all the threads in the pool.
 See the website for this book to download the full code for this chapter for reference.

-There’s more we could do here!
-If you’d like to continue enhancing this project, here are some ideas:
+We could do here more!
+If you want to continue enhancing this project, here are some ideas:

-Add more documentation to ThreadPool and its public methods
+Add more documentation to ThreadPool and its public methods.

-Add tests of the library’s functionality
+Add tests of the library’s functionality.

-Change calls to unwrap to more robust error handling
+Change calls to unwrap to more robust error handling.

-Use ThreadPool to perform some task other than serving web requests
+Use ThreadPool to perform some task other than serving web requests.

-Find a thread pool crate on crates.io and implement a similar web server using the crate instead and compare its API and robustness to the thread pool we implemented
+Find a thread pool crate on https://crates.io/ and implement a similar web server using the crate instead.
+Then compare its API and robustness to the thread pool we implemented.

 Summary

 Well done!
 You’ve made it to the end of the book!
-We’d like to thank you for joining us on this tour of Rust.
-You’re now ready to go out and implement your own Rust projects and help with other people’s.
-Remember there’s a community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.
+We want to thank you for joining us on this tour of Rust.
+You’re now ready to implement your own Rust projects and help with other peoples’ projects.
+Keep in mind that there is a welcoming community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.